 - Improves/degrades tourist facilities

-- Noise created once the development is complete
+- Noise created once the development is complete but not during construction

 - In keeping/not in keeping with local area

 - Provides/retains jobs

 - Residential amenity

 - Sets precedent